Toxic Work Culture and How to Address It

 Incivility is destructive for businesses.
 Human resources team members can step in to help the company change its culture from incivility to civility.
 Porath and Pearson recommend that the first step is for managers to manage themselves.
 You can't scream at other people to get them to stop screaming.
 HR needs to model this behavior to managers and employees.

 HR should provide feedback to managers—and managers should learn to ask for it themselves.
 Letting people know how their behavior impacts others can help bring civility back to the workplace, too.
 Importantly, you should also "hire for civility."
 If you look out specifically for candidates who behave correctly, politely, and respectfully, you can change the culture—just make sure these new people don't adopt any toxic behavior.

 You may think of harassment as only relating to sexual harassment, but it can take on many forms.
 Harassment is illegal if it violates the principles in Title VII of the Civil Rights Act or some other legally protected employee classification.
-That is, if you harass someone because of their race, sex, religion, age, or pregnancy status, you break the law.
+That is, if you harass someone because of their race, sex, religion, age, sexual orientation, gender identity, or pregnancy status, you break the law.

 Besides demoralizing the victim, this type of behavior puts the company at legal risk.
 People filed over 26,000 harassment claims with the EEOC in 2019.

 The human resources department needs to protect the company by putting a halt to harassment.
 By creating policies, training staff, and investigating all allegations, HR can reduce actual harassment and lower the risks to the company.

 The other three toxic behaviors described above can all occur as a part of bullying.
 Anjum et. al. say bullying includes "criticism, blaming, social isolation, humiliation, joking, and excessive monitoring of an employee,” adding that it is not only limited to bosses, but peers, subordinates, and colleagues.